alexwlchan/alexwlchan.net/src/_drafts/testing-javascript-without-a-framework.md

   picture
   filename="test_results.png"
   visible_width="504px"
+  alt="Screenshot of a web browser showing a series of test results.
+Each test result is a single line, either with a green tick (pass) or a red cross (fail) and a one-line description of what's being tested."
 %}

 Here a test is failing because it relies on the value of the current year, and I haven't updated the test since 2022 -- but I can see everything else is working.